 The nuances of inclusive demographic questions

-First, we need to understand what the different options for demographic questions mean.
+First, we need to understand the different demographic question options.

 For example, Tchicaya said there are differences between: